connoryork/blackjack-bot/README.md

 * [Discord](https://discordapp.com/ "Discord homepage") - text and voice client for game to take place
 * [discord.py](https://github.com/Rapptz/discord.py "discord Python API") - Python API wrapper for Discord written by Rapptz

+### TODO
+* Add some sort of storage of users between sessions, in order to preserve bank values.
+* Instead of printing the names of cards when printing player's hands, send an image of their hand.
+This would need to be small enough not to obstruct the chat and the format of the message (I wish there were card emojis or something like that).
+* Add splitting, insurance, surrendering, etc. This is honestly the least of my worries and probably will not happen.